Josh-XT/AGiXT/README.md

 ## Usage

 Run the `main.py` script to start the AI Task Manager with Agent-LLM.
 The application will load the initial task and objective from the configuration file and start executing tasks.
-As tasks are completed, the AI Task Manager will create new tasks, prioritize them, and continue working through the task list
+As tasks are completed, the AI Task Manager will create new tasks, prioritize them, and continue working through the task list.